JadeStrike/BSE_Portfolio_Enmanuel/index.md

 [![Final Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612573869/video_to_markdown/images/youtube--F7M7imOVGug-c05b58ac6eb4c4700831b2b3070cd403.jpg )](https://www.youtube.com/watch?v=F7M7imOVGug&feature=emb_logo "Final Milestone"){:target="_blank" rel="noopener"}

 # Second Milestone
 My second milestone is controlling the robot arm with five potentiometers and through a GUI powered by python.
-The first step in this was
+To accomplish control with the potentiometers, I uploaded the code to the arduino board which would allow it to receive and translate the inputs of the potentiometers to motion of the arm.
+After that, I was able to control the arm with the potentiometers.
+In contrast, the GUI took a little more effort; the first step was to download python, which would allow the servosGUI.py file to work.
+After that, I uploaded the code to the arduino board that would allow it to communicate with my computer in such a way that would allow it to be controlled with the GUI.
+Finally, I opened the servosGUI.py file and connected it to COM6 (the port that the arm was connected to).
+After all of this, control of the arm was successful.

 [![Milestone 2](https://res.cloudinary.com/marcomontalbano/image/upload/v1657898837/video_to_markdown/images/youtube--Uyg9Bej54NE-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/Uyg9Bej54NE "Milestone 2"){:target="_blank" rel="noopener"}